danefondo/streamNow/Documentation.md

 - There exists an authenticated user and the user is the owner of the video

 ## All pages
-Currently, I'll have these pages responsive from 320px to 600px
+Currently, I'll have these pages responsive from 320px to 700px But now I also need all pages from 700px to 1200px

-- Scheduled streams (home)
++ Scheduled streams (home)
 - Stream preview / Stream watch
-- Edit stream / Create stream
++ Edit stream / Create stream / Go live
-- Profile
++ Profile
 + Settings
-- Superadmin
++ Superadmin
-- Manage streams
++ Manage streams
-- About
++ About
-- Privacy policy
++ Privacy policy
-- Terms of service
++ Terms of service
-- Contact
++ Contact
-- Request feature
++ Request feature
 + Log in
 + Register
-- Forget password
++ Forget password
-- Reset pass
++ Reset pass
-- Wait to get in!
++ Wait to get in!
-- Successful registration
++ Successful registration